PiSupply/Ryanteck/README.md

-The traffic HAT is designed for beginners to teach the basics or programming the real world with a traffic light sequence of LEDs.
+The Traffic HAT is designed for beginners to teach the basics or programming the real world with a traffic light sequence of LEDs.
 The HAT has 3 on-board LEDs (Red, Yellow, Green) with a push button and piezo buzzer.

-The traffic HAT comes as a half soldered, half kit package.
-The 40 way header, HAT EEPROM circuit and resistors for the button are pre soldered on the bottom side.
-You will be required to solder the 3 LEDs, Button and Buzzer.
+The new Pi Supply branded Traffic HAT comes fully soldered and ready to go!

 ## Traffic pHAT